CiucurDaniel/FlutterCourse/README.md

 <h1>Flutter Course</h1>
 <p>This repository is used for Flutter Course from Google Programmers Hub.
-It will contain exercises from the course as well as homeworks</p>
+It will contain exercises from the course as well as homeworks.
+This serves as my first Flutter experience portofolio.</p>

 <h2>Content<h2>